micmic210/coffee-trivia/README.md

 # Coffee Trivia Quiz

 Welcome to the Coffee Trivia Quiz!
 This app is designed for coffee enthusiasts of all levels, including passionate enthusiasts and curious newcomers.
-It provides a fun and engaging platform to test your knowledge and gain further insight into your preferred beverage.
+It provides a fun and engaging platform to test your knowledge and gain further insight into your preferred beverage. <br> You can visit the site here: [Coffee Trivia Quiz](https://micmic210.github.io/coffee-trivia/)

 ![ai responsive screen](/document/mock-responsive.png)